Summer Intensive Program: Baroque

 Baroque for Instrumentalists

-This course is for students already experienced in baroque instruments, as well as those with no prior experience.
+This course is for students already experienced on baroque instruments, as well as for those with no prior experience.
 The program welcomes music students, professional musicians, and advanced amateurs.
 Instruction is available for strings, woodwinds, and harpsichord.

 The Instrumental Program includes:

-Instrumental students will receive private lessons, play in 2-3 ensembles including a chamber group and orchestra, participate in group classes and lectures, and have an opportunity to play in a masterclass (optional).
+Instrumental students will receive private lessons, play in 2-3 ensembles including a chamber group and orchestra, participate in group classes and lectures, and have one or more opportunities to play in a masterclass.
 Ensembles are formed according to students’ level.
 Students may work on solo repertoire in private lessons and masterclasses.

 Baroque for Singers